Welcome to the Four Border Abbeys U3A

 A university in the original sense of the word, the U3A is a collective of people devoted to learning, with members not students, and all of whom are in their Third Age.

 The movement started in France in 1974 and spread to England in 1982 and to Scotland in 1987.
-There are currently more than 850 U3As in the United Kingdom, with over 290,000 individual members; There are over 40 branches in Scotland, with around 6,000 members.
+There are currently more than 1000 U3As in the United Kingdom, with over 400,000 individual members; There are over 40 branches in Scotland, with more than 6,000 members.